Limburg (Lahn) station: Connections to other means of transport

 During the construction of the Cologne–Frankfurt high-speed railway, it was decided not to establish a rail link between Limburg (Lahn) station and Limburg Süd station.
-Buses that stop at the bus station on the south side of the station connect the two stations together and are free for travelers with train tickets to either station.
+Buses that stop at the bus station on the south side of the station connect the two stations together and are free for travelers with train tickets to either station, this are the busses of the line number 580 (St. Goarshausen - Diez - Limburg Süd Station).